 - Of 1,027 current and retired U.S. firefighters, estimated suicidal ideation was at 46.8%, those in the planning phase, 19.2%, and 15.5% suicide attempts compared to 13.5%, 3.9%, and 4.6% among the general U.S. population.

-- Officers with burnout have a significantly greater risk of suicide, with a 117% higher likelihood of suicidal thoughts.
+- Officers with burnout have a significantly elevated risk of suicide, with a 117% higher likelihood of suicidal thoughts.

 To help ensure that first responders get the necessary and immediate suicide prevention help they need, knowing the signs of suicidal thoughts is vital.